 Red Fox: Vulpes vulpes

-The red fox (Vulpes vulpes) has the appearance of a small dog and weighs from 10 to 15 pounds and measures up to 2 feet long with another foot for a bushy tail.
-The end of the tail is black, tipped with white.
-Because the gray fox (Urocyon cinereoargenteus) frequently has quite a lot of red hair, it may be confused with the red fox.
+The red fox has the appearance of a small dog and weighs from 10 to 15 pounds and measures up to 2 feet long not including its long, bushy tail.
+The red fox is most commonly a rusty red, with white underbelly, black ear tips and legs, and the tail usually has a distinctive white tip.
+The red tone can vary from dark chestnut to golden.
+Because the gray fox (Urocyon cinereoargenteus) frequently has a lot of red hair, it may be confused with the red fox.

 Breeding takes place in late fall or early winter.
 A pair usually mates for life.
 An average of 5 pups are born after a gestation period of about 53 days.
 At birth the pups are blind, helpless, and brownish-black.
-They nurse for about two months and stay with their parents for about 6 months.
-The den site is usually a dug out underground burrow, through they sometimes may enlarge the burrow of gopher tortoise or armadillo.
-The dens are usually 20-40 feet long and 3-4 deep, with multiple entrances.
+They nurse for about two months and stay with the adults for about 6 months.
+The red fox usually digs its own burrow, though sometimes they enlarge a gopher tortoise or armadillo burrow.
+The dens are usually 20 to 40 feet long and 3 to 4 deep with multiple entrances.

 Image Credit: USFWS